• Commercial Driver FAQs

 When do I need a Maine CDL?

-By federal law, you need to have a CDL to drive any truck weighing more than 26,001 pounds; any vehicle designed to carry more than 15 passengers, including the driver; or any vehicle transporting hazardous material that requires a hazmat placard.
+By federal law, you need to have a CDL to drive any truck or combination of vehicles weighing 26,001 lbs. or more; any vehicle designed to carry 16 passengers or more, including the driver; or any vehicle transporting hazardous material that requires a hazmat placard.

 When am I exempt from needing a Maine CDL?